 Whatever light system you select, get three of the same lights.
 Working with multiple configurations is annoying and increases the likelihood that something is going to go wrong.
 For static product shots, I like continuous lighting.
-It allows the photographer to see in the viewfinder, exactly what the product is going to look like in the shot—a luxury that flash does not deliver.
+It allows the photographer to see in the viewfinder, exactly what the product is going to look like in the shot-a luxury that flash does not deliver.
+Some people find it useful to use a lightbox in this situation so they can have a white background, making it easy to edit in post-production.
+If you were interested in getting a lightbox yourself you can find a decent list by polaroidfotobar.com.
 However, if the subject can move, flash is superior.
 Note that for enough depth of field with continuous lights, your shutter speeds are going to be quite long.
 Flash solves this problem, but you will be limited by the power of the flash head.
 Once you reach full power on the flash, there is no simple way to get more light on the subject without more flashes and some math.

 Soft Box for Overhead Light

 You can certainly use soft boxes if you have them for side lighting, but for overhead, the soft box is the best option.
 See my following note on stands to prevent disaster.
 I recommend a soft box large enough to cover the entire table area from about 3 feet above it.
 This creates a large soft source and can be masked off if you need to control spill.
 A single big box is much more versatile than several small ones.

 Light Stands with Booms and Sandbags